*Mt. Humphreys Rock Climbing

 Backcountry permits are required for winter recreation on the peak.
 For more information, call the Peaks Ranger Station at (928) 526-0866 or the Mormon Lake Ranger Station at (928) 774-1147

 San Francisco Peaks.
 Look for the remains of giant volcano north of Flagstaff.
 If you get to Utah you went too far.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Humphreys Peak (Mt.
-Humphreys):
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for *Mt.
+Humphreys :

 Barley on the tippy top, Humphreys Summit, 2006.

 Rime ice showing evidence of high winds along the ...